omegataupodcast/episode-prep/open/english/crispr.md

 * Guide RNA

 * Cutting DNA alone is not enough, because the cell might repair it randomly.
   So we have to supply the spare.

 * Simple: a transfection
+  - what is this?
-  (compared to what earlier?)
+  - compared to what earlier?

 * How does it work, specifically

 * Different usage scenarios: